beabel/radiowecker/README.md

 5. Alarm Setting possible on Touchscreen (Big Thx to JeaneLG)

+NEW SINCE V3.0.4

+6. complete Code equal comments everywhere and more Tabs

 At the time of publishing this blog article, a complete set was available for purchase from AZ-Delivery.
 Currently this is not offered, but all required parts can be ordered individually.